MinaProtocol/mina/README.md

 [Apache 2.0](LICENSE)

 Commits older than 2018-10-03 do not have a [LICENSE](LICENSE) file or this notice, but are distributed under the same terms.

+[^1]: Develop is a mainline branch containig code that may be not compatible with current mainnet and may require major upgrade (hardfork).
+[^2]: Compatible is a mainline branch containig code which does not need hardfork in order to apply it to mainnet.
+[^3]: Branch which contains current mainnet code.